 Dave Bender is a California native.
-He reports the weather Monday through Friday at 4, 5, 6 and 10 p.m.
-He also hosts the segment “Save with Dave” as well as “The 12 Daves of Christmas,” a CBS13 holiday tradition.
+He reports the weather Monday through Friday at 4, 5, 6, 6:30, 10 and 11 p.m.
+He also hosts the segment “The Bender Show Ender” as well as “The 12 Daves of Christmas,” a CBS13 holiday tradition.

 Bender attended UC San Diego as well as Palomar College.
 He studied meteorology and broadcasting to prepare him for weather forecasting.

 Dave’s career has taken him to Arizona, San Diego, and Washington, D.C. and of course, Sacramento.
 He has appeared on network television several times.
 He is an Emmy Award-winning reporter and has also received numerous Emmy nominations, including two for Best Weathercaster.

 With temperatures cooler than average, CBS13’s Dave Bender was enjoying the start of the fair.

 California is basically an arid state with a Mediterranean climate, and drought is something we’ve always dealt with.

 Rain showers are expected to return Thursday morning as the next storm moves through the region.